bhardin/RESTful-API/README.md

 To run locally, `bundle install` and then `bundle exec ruby metrics_api.rb -sv`.
 The API will be available at `localhost:9000`.

+To run the tests, run `bundle exec rake test`.

 ### GET

 Get takes several arguments in the form for URI params: